-The Secret Life of Ian Fleming follows the exciting life of a dashing young Ian Fleming, the mastermind behind the highly successful James Bond books and movies.
-As a womanizer and a hopeless romantic Fleming got himself expelled from Eton and other prestigious public schools before his mother, fed up, sent to work for Reuters, the news bureau.
-Whilst covering a show-trial of British engineers in Soviet Moscow, Fleming pulled his first Bond-like escapade, almost losing his life in the process.
-This caught the interest of Britain's dormant yet watchful military intelligence, later to become the highly acclaimed Special Operations Executive (S.O.E.
+This movie follows the exciting life of a dashing young Ian Fleming (Jason Connery), the mastermind behind the highly successful James Bond books and movies.
+As a womanizer and a hopeless romantic, Fleming got himself expelled from Eton and other prestigious public schools before his mother, fed up, sent him to work for Reuters, the news bureau.
+While covering a show-trial of British engineers in Soviet Moscow, Fleming pulled his first Bond-like escapade, almost losing his life in the process.
+This caught the interest of Britain's dormant yet watchful military intelligence, later to become the highly acclaimed Special Operations Executive (S.O.E.).
 After Fleming's recruitment into His Majesty's Service, his exploits become increasingly fantastic.
-It is difficult to believe that this is not fiction!
-The Secret Life of Ian Fleming goes to prove, once again, the truth certainly is stranger than fiction.
-One Vodka Martini, shaken not stirred!
-Written by
+It is difficult to believe that this is not fiction.
+This movie goes to prove, once again, that truth is stranger than fiction.Written by

 Ras Jarborg <email@example.com>

 9 of 11 people found this review helpful.

 Was this review helpful to you?

 | Report this